-Thank you to all of the breweries, vendors, sponsors, volunteers, and guests who traveled from all over the country to be a part of the Fifth Annual Milwaukee Brewfest this past weekend.
+Thank you to all of the breweries, vendors, sponsors, volunteers, and guests who traveled from all over the country to be a part of the Fifth Annual Milwaukee Brewfest.
 We had another spectacular event and we couldn't have done it without all of you!
 We are already thinking about how we can make next year even bigger and better than the last five!
 Make sure to save the date for Brewfest number six: July 25, 2015!!

 New at Milwaukee Brewfest 2014 Firkins & Sour Beer